 Although most often thought of as the sleep hormone, melatonin has many more roles than “just” a good night’s sleep.

-- It acts as an antioxidant: “It achieves this action via a variety of means: direct detoxification of reactive oxygen and reactive nitrogen species and indirectly by stimulating antioxidant enzymes while suppressing the activity of pro-oxidant enzymes”.
+- It acts as an antioxidant: “It achieves this action via a variety of means: direct detoxification of reactive oxygen and reactive nitrogen species and indirectly by stimulating antioxidant enzymes while suppressing the activity of pro-oxidant enzymes”.[ref]

-- Melatonin also chelates transition metals such as iron.
+- Melatonin also chelates transition metals such as iron.[ref]

 - Melatonin plays a role in the circadian rhythms of insulin secretion.
-The pancreas has melatonin receptors, and insulin is down-regulated by melatonin at night.[study]
+The pancreas has melatonin receptors to help insulin get down-regulated by melatonin at night.[ref]

-A recent review sums it up “The reduction in melatonin production, as during aging, shift-work or illuminated environments during the night, induces insulin resistance, glucose intolerance, sleep disturbance, and metabolic circadian disorganization characterizing a state of chronodisruption leading to obesity.”
+A recent review sums it up “The reduction in melatonin production, as during aging, shift-work or illuminated environments during the night, induces insulin resistance, glucose intolerance, sleep disturbance, and metabolic circadian disorganization characterizing a state of chronodisruption leading to obesity.”[ref]

 How is melatonin made?

 The synthesis of melatonin occurs in the body in a four-step process.
 It starts with the amino acid l-tryptophan, which we can get from a variety of foods.
 (This is where we get the idea that Thanksgiving turkey (high in tryptophan) makes you sleepy.)
 Tryptophan goes through a couple of steps to become serotonin.
 The result of this process lets serotonin become available for use as a neurotransmitter, or it methylates to become melatonin.